 - Subscribed for and received 12,500,000 common shares of ALX at a price of \$0.06 per share for gross proceeds of \$750,000. - The right for three years from closing of the private placement to participate in future financings at a 20% discount to maintain their pro-rata ownership interest in ALX.
-The right to participate in future financings is subject to a maximum ownership level of 19.9%. - The ability to appoint one representative to the Board of Directors of ALX. - ii) Office Lease
+The right to participate in future financings is subject to a maximum ownership level of 19.9%. - The ability to appoint one representative to the Board of Directors of ALX.

-The Company assumed a lease agreement, previously held by Alpha, for a term expiring April 1, 2017, whereby it was required to pay base rent of \$83,349 per annum.
-Effective June 1, 2015, the lease agreement was amended, whereby the expiry date was extended to December 31, 2018 and the Company is required to pay base rent of \$37,170 per annum.
+ii) Office Lease

-The Company's minimum payments over the next two fiscal years are as follows:
+The Company assumed a lease agreement, previously held by Alpha, for a term expiring April 1, 2017, whereby it was required to pay base rent of \$83,349 per annum plus operating costs.
+Effective June 1, 2015, the lease agreement was amended, whereby the expiry date was extended to December 31, 2018 and the Company is required to pay base rent of \$37,170 per annum plus operating costs.
+The Company's minimum payment over the next fiscal year is \$37,170.